NetworkManager/NetworkManager/RELICENSE.md

 - [Y] Robert Love <rml@novell.com> (Novell, Inc.)
 - [Y] Thomas Haller <thaller@redhat.com> (Red Hat, Inc.)

-Copyright Hold by Other Legal Entities
+Copyright Held by Other Legal Entities
 ======================================

 The contributors above may have contributed the code on behalf of a company